swiftlang/swift-experimental-string-processing/Documentation/Evolution/StringProcessingAlgorithms.md

     ) -> SubSequence
 }

-extension RangeReplaceableCollection
-  where Self: BidirectionalCollection, SubSequence == Substring {
+extension RangeReplaceableCollection where SubSequence == Substring {
     /// Removes the initial elements that matches the given regex.
-    /// - Parameter regex: The regex to remove from this collection. public mutating func trimPrefix(_ regex: some RegexComponent)
+    /// - Parameter regex: The regex to remove from this collection. public mutating func trimPrefix(_ regex: some RegexComponent) }

+// In RegexBuilder module
+extension RangeReplaceableCollection where SubSequence == Substring {
     /// Removes the initial elements matching the regex from the start of
     /// this collection, if the initial elements match, using the given closure
     /// to create the regex.